mparram/rciots-client-nodejs/README.md

 npm install
 ```

-Add your token to reference  https://device-manager-endpoint@edgeTemplateName in base64 to connection.cfg.
-Example:
+Add your token and endpoint to connection.cfg.
+Preconfigured example:
 ```
-echo 'https://device-controller-user2-qiothackfest.apps.cluster-cf04.cf04.sandbox37.opentlc.com@01fa9458b60c46d6' | base64 -w 0 > connection.cfg
+{
+    "endpoint": "wss://device-controller-user2-qiothackfest.apps.cluster-cf04.cf04.sandbox37.opentlc.com",
+    "token": "01fa9458b60c46d6"
+}
 ```

-If you want to test in your own instance of device-controller, you need to obtain the ca.cer from your endpoint:
+If you want to test in your own instance of device-controller, you need to obtain the ca.cer from  Openshift secrets or with openssl pointing your endpoint:

 ```
 openssl s_client -connect device-controller-user2-qiothackfest.apps.cluster-cf04.cf04.sandbox37.opentlc.com:443 -showcerts